carlosk91/educated-hyperparameter-optimization/README.md

 # educated-hyperparameter-optimization
-The project aims to identify whether a loss metric can be the target of a model and whether the hyperparameters can be the features, aka Bayesian Search Optimization.
+The project aims to understand the improvements Bayesian Search Optimization creates in hyperparameter optimization.